yunuskorkmaz/docs.tr-tr/docs/core/tutorials/creating-app-with-plugin-support.md

 }
 ```

-`// Execute the command with the name passed as an argument` açıklamasını aşağıdaki kod parçacığıyla değiştirin:
+`// Execute the command with the name passed as an argument` Yorumu aşağıdaki parçacıkla değiştirin:

 ```csharp
 ICommand command = commands.FirstOrDefault(c => c.Name == commandName);